SEMO expects $20.8 million budget need over next three years

 We are here for you, stay home for us.

-The numbers are estimates at this time, but Vargas said it is "imperative we plan for a reduction of at least this magnitude based on information we are hearing from Jefferson City."
+The numbers are estimates at this time, but Vargas said it is imperative we plan for a reduction of at least this magnitude based on information we are hearing from Jefferson City.

-All divisions within Southeast's operating budget will have funding reductions of 12.5% over the next five years to meet the university's $20.8 million goal, Vargas said in the email.
-To help meet base budget needs, there will be a decrease in utilities and property rental, as well as salary savings resulting from last year's Voluntary Retirement Incentive Program.
+All divisions within Southeasts operating budget will have funding reductions of 12.5% over the next five years to meet the universitys $20.8 million goal, Vargas said in the email.
+To help meet base budget needs, there will be a decrease in utilities and property rental, as well as salary savings resulting from last years Voluntary Retirement Incentive Program.

 Vargas said the university plans for a continued decline in enrollment, which will result in less tuition revenue.
 Auxiliary units such as Residence Life will expect revenue declines as well, due to decreased enrollments.